Thursday, December 18, 2025

 The Youtube pundit went on to suggest that the ELCA’s progressivism has failed to attract newer, younger Christians.
 He believes that young families feel more comfortable in conservative churches which preach Biblical inerrancy.
 It seems some people just don’t want to wrestle with the scriptures (or the more controversial sayings of Jesus) and just want to be told what to believe.
 They like that bumper sticker feeling of “The Bible says it.
 I believe it.
 That settles it.”
 Being judgmental is so much more enjoyable when you can comfortably say, “We’re right and all the rest of you are wrong.”
 The Sister Pats of this world must love feeling righteously self-assured.

 The guy on Youtube also made the very interesting point that liberal ideas and values are everywhere in the media.
 You don’t need to go to church to hear them.
 So why, he asked, would anyone feel the need to attend an ELCA congregation?
 My answer?
 For the same reason people came to hear John the Baptist on the banks of the Jordan.
 Maybe the folks came for the entertainment value of hearing this wacky guy preach, but that wasn’t what drew them into the water.
-They came because they knew in their hearts they needed to confess and be forgiven and be transformed.
+They came because John touched their hearts in such a way that and they knew in their hearts they needed to confess and be forgiven and be transformed.
 Progressive ideas alone don’t bring people to repentance.
 The hunger for God does.

 Even better is the gift of our baptism, the blessing that through our repentance we receive, as Isaiah has said, “the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of the Lord.[ii]

 Yup.
 When the Sister Pats of this world try to call us out, we’ll get defensive.
-But when we hear John the Baptist calling, we’ll hear the truth about ourselves and gladly come with both contrition and joy to the river.
+But when we hear John the Baptist calling--calling to receive the love and grace of Jesus--we’ll hear the truth about ourselves and gladly come with both contrition and joy to the river.

 Thanks for joining me this week.
 Have a blessed Advent and keep being the bearer of good fruit.